gaetanoantonicchio/Logistic_project/README.md

 # Installation of wifi towers - facility location problem

-Project for the course in Logistics at @university of pisa Developed a mathematical model and applied it in order to solve the location problem assigned.
+Project for the course in Logistics at @university of pisa Developed a mathematical model and applied it in order to solve the location problem assigned. <br>
 Implemented in AMPL and solved in CPLEX